Age Discrimination Attorneys in California

 Know Your Rights.
 Let Us Protect Them.

-If you have been terminated based on your age, contact our Age Discrimination Attorneys in California at Potter Handy, LLP to discuss your legal options.
+If you have been terminated based on your age, contact our Discrimination Attorneys in California at Potter Handy, LLP to discuss your legal options.